6. Configuration options to optimize RAM and Flash

 6.2.4 Adjust the dynamic endpoint count

-The default dynamic endpoint count is 16, which may be excessive for a normal application creating only 2 endpoints. eg: light, only has two endpoints, one for root endpoint and one for actual light.
+The default dynamic endpoint count and default device type count is 16, which may be excessive for a normal application creating only 2 endpoints. eg: light, only has two endpoints, one for root endpoint and one for actual light.
 Adjusting this to a lower value, corresponding to the actual number of endpoints the application will create, can save DRAM.

-Here, we have set the dynamic endpoint count to 4.
-Increase in the DRAM per endpoint is ~275 bytes.
+Here, we have set the dynamic endpoint count and device type count to 2.
+Increase in the DRAM per endpoint/count is ~550 bytes.

 Static memory stats